Hill of Crosses - in 1930

 It's hard to imagine the size of the place because in one photo you can only fit a small part of it all

-cross but others are totally anonymous so nobody, other than that person who put it there, can possibly know who it's for.
+are totally anonymous so nobody, other than that person who put it there, can possibly know who it's for.

 We are not religious people so putting a cross there ourselves was out of the question.
 But visiting the Hill of Crosses was still sort of a pilgrimage for us.
 Not a religious one but to pay homage to all the people who during the years of occupation kept coming there and planting new crosses each time the Russians had them pulled down.
 It was a quiet and totally harmless way to protest against the Russian occupation and obviously it was an efficient one.